MashirosBaumkuchen/ipc/README.md

-# rpc
+# ipc

-An android practice application about RPC
+An android practice application about ipc

+* aidl

+* binder

+* ...